jacobpalm/costa/develop/index.md

 ## Themes

-The Costa UI library can use color themes for the interface.
+The Costa UI Library can use color themes for the interface.
 These can be loaded using the `Set_Theme` SUB.
 If the chosen theme does not exist, default colors will be used.
 If you are fine with the default colors of the interface, you do not need to worry about themes at all.
 But if you want to use custom colors, themes allow you to easily do so.

 Theme files can be edited using the Theme Editor included with the Costa Graphical Shell, available at [https://costa.jacobpalm.dk](https://costa.jacobpalm.dk).
 Themes must be placed in the DATA\THEMES subdirectory of your program.